Programming Patterns in Dataflow Matrix Machines and Generalized Recurrent Neural Nets: Conclusion

 Traditional programming architectures with programs expressed as discrete objects support a large variety of programming styles: imperative, object-oriented, functional, logical, dataflow, and many others.

 We expect that the presently emerging new realm of programs expressed as continuous objects, specifically as matrices of numbers, will also support a diversity of programming styles.
 Some of those programming styles might be fairly conservative modifications of programming styles available in the realm of discrete programs, while other styles might be entirely novel.
-The emerging architecture of continuous programs seems to be sufficiently unique to allow creation of entirely new programming styles.
+The emerging architecture of continuous programs seems to be sufficiently unique to allow creation of entirely new programming styles.\footnote{{\bf August 2018 note:} Reference paper on dataflow matrix machines (DMMs) research in 2016-2017 is \url{https://arxiv.org/abs/1712.07447}.
+The most important innovation introduced there is spaces of {\bf V-values} (vector-like elements based on nested maps, Section 3) which enable DMMs with {\bf variadic neurons} (Section~4) and conveniently represent conventional data structures (Section 6.3).
+See Section 6.4 of that paper for discussion of programming with streams of V-values.}